Tezpur University: Sampark-The Interface

-"SAMPARK... the interface" is the annual national-level B-school event of the Department of Business Administration, organized mainly by the students with active support from the faculty members.
+"SAMPARK... the interface" is the annual national-level B-school event of the Department of Business Administration, organised mainly by the students with active support from the faculty members.

 TechXetra

 TechXetra is the National Level Annual Technical Festival of the university.
 TechXetra is a combination of two words- Tech and Xetra.
 "Tech" refers to the technology and 'Xetra' meaning terrain.
 It is one of the common platforms in North-East India to showcase knowledge and intellect.
 A blend of technical and management events, it has cultural events as well.
 Competitions in the field of robotics, coding, tech quiz, etc. are held which vary from year to year.
 TechXetra attracts enthusiasts from all over India.